SumoLogic/sumologic-documentation/docs/search/Search-Query-Language/Search-Operators/limit.md

 **Count Top 5 errors for a source.**

-In this query, you can search for errors, count by the \_sourceCategory, sort by the count, and limit the results to the top 5 errors.
+In this query, you can search for errors, count by the `_sourceCategory`, sort by the count, and limit the results to the top 5 errors.

 `error * | count by _sourceCategory | sort by _count | limit 5`